jbwashington/ligma-stack/README.md

 ### Deployment

-To deploy your application, you can use SST, which deploys seamlessly to AWS.
-Make sure to set up the necessary environment variables in your hosting platform:
+To deploy your application, we are using SST, which deploys seamlessly to AWS.

-- install awscli
-- configure secret key
-- configure awscli

 ### Contributing